MaWiMa/CCS/en/Changing_Canadian_Schools-058.md

-51
+# Changing Canadian Schools
-system: mainly children who have been labelled mentally handicappd, ﬁmbled or emotionally or behaviour-ally dis- turbed.
+~~system: mainly children who have been labelled mentally handicapped, disabled or emotionally or behaviourally disturbed.~~ Children one scnmned out ofthe education system by being

-Children one scnmned out ofthe education system by being divided into two categorim: those who can be educated and thou who cannot be educated.
+divided into two categorim: those who can be educated and thou who cannot be educated.
 Those who are labelled uneducable are than no longer considered the responsibility of